Accountants Confidence Index — June 2018

-The ACI, published in partnership with ADP, is a monthly economic indicator that leverages the insights of accountants into the strength and prospects of businesses in the U.S. The 3-Month ACI came in at 55.31 down from the previous month's 55.65.
-The 6-Month ACI, meanwhile, came in at 57.64, down from last month's 58.14.
+The ACI, published in partnership with ADP, is a monthly economic indicator that leverages the insights of accountants into the strength and prospects of businesses in the U.S. The 3-Month ACI came in at 56.67, up more than a point from the previous month's 55.48, and still well above the 50 mark that separates expectations of growth from expectations of contraction.
+The 6-Month ACI, meanwhile, came in at 59.96, also up more than a point from last month's 58.21.

 The ACI is created from a monthly poll of the Accounting Today Executive Research Council, an online community of more than 1,500 tax and accounting professionals.